globalseismology/avni/README.md

 ## About

 REM3D is a Python library for analyzing and interpreting reference Earth models and data sets.
-The development version has modules in C and Fortran as well.
+The development version has legacy routines in C and Fortran as well, which are interfaced with Python subroutines.

 Homepage: [rem3d.org](http://rem3d.org)